webexpress-framework/WebExpress/doc/development_guide.md

 ```

 ### Resources
-Resources are typically assets that can come in various forms, such as images, videos, documents,
+Resources are typically assets that can come in various forms, such as images, videos,
-or other files.
-They serve to provide and support content and functionalities within an application.
+documents, or other files.
+They serve to provide and support content and functionalities
+within an application.
+Unlike assets, especially those provided by the "AssetManager" that
+reference static content, resources are used to provide dynamic assets.
+This distinction
+allows resources to enable greater flexibility and adaptability for applications.
+The example
-The example below demonstrates how to implement a resource:
+below demonstrates how to implement a resource:

 ```csharp
 [Segment("E")]